uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/sub-sectors/freefrom/en_US.md

 ---
-title: "The 'free-from' foods market in the UK"
+title: "The "free-from" foods market in the UK"
 ---

-There is a rapidly growing market for 'free-from' foods and drinks in the UK, creating significant opportunity for international companies.
+Free-from products are formulated to avoid having elements in them that provoke adverse symptoms.
+This enables consumers who are intolerant or allergic to gluten, dairy or nuts to buy a wider choice of products.